samclement/homelab_k8s_cluster/README.md

 - `kubectl -n logging port-forward <kibana_pod> 5601`

 A pre-configured logging dashboard can be imported by going to: Management > Saved Objets > Import and selecting the `kibana_dashboard.json` configuraiton file.

-### Ingress

-- `helm install --name ingress --namespace ingress stable/nginx-ingress -f ingress_values.yml`

-This will install ingress along with prometheus monitoring for both nginx and the default backend service.

 ## Uninstalling